 The results of HMRC campaigns

-Since 2007, HMRC campaigns have collected over £552 million in tax from people coming to us, and over £224 million from a large number of follow-up activities.
-There are a number of criminal investigations underway and seven people have been convicted already, with custodial sentences handed out of up to two years.
-Those convicted have between them had to pay over £550,000.
+Since 2007, HMRC campaigns have collected over £580 million in tax from people coming to us, and over £283 million from a large number of follow-up activities.
+There are a number of criminal investigations underway and eight people have been convicted of cheating the public revenue, with custodial sentences totaling in excess of 10 years handed down and leading to the recovery of £593,000.

 Current HMRC campaigns